-j.
+g.
 Time outs:

-Each team may request two time-outs per game and one time-out during each extra end.
+Each team may request two time-outs per game and one time-out during any extra end.
+The time-out will be a maximum of sixty seconds in length plus any designated travel time for the coach (or alternate) to access the field of play."

-- The time-out will be 90 seconds in length.
+- The time-out will be 60 seconds in length.
 This includes travel time by the coach or alternate to access the field of play.

 Additional time may be added at events at the discretion of the Chief Umpire. - The Coach or alternate (not both) whose team requested the time-out may access the end boards at the playing end but shall not access the playing surface unless walking to the back boards.
-The coach or alternate of the team who did not call the time-out will be allowed to meet with their team on the backboard at the home end only at the discretion of the Chief Umpire.
+The coach or alternate of the team who did not call the time-out will be allowed to meet with their team on the backboard at the home end only at the discretion of the Chief Umpire. - U-18 and U-21 Championships have category specific timeout guidelines.
+See category guidelines for specifics h.

-h.
 Multi Game Days: